pat-madhav/HelloWorld/README.md

 # HelloWorld
-Python practice based on a course by "Imtiaz Amnad"
+Python practice based on a course by "Imtiaz Ahmad"'s course